-Funeral home will bury unclaimed Vietnam veteran
+Migrant rescue ship captains could face $57,000 fines in Italian crackdown

 The services are supported by the Dignity Memorial Homeless Veteran Program, a joint effort by Dignity Memorial funeral homes, the US Department of Veterans Affairs, and veteran's groups to provide all unclaimed veterans with a final salute.

-Funeral director William Lynch started a chapter of the program at the funeral home in July of 2018.
+Funeral director William Lynch started a chapter of the program at the funeral home in July 2018.

 "We had a homeless veteran that passed away here in our area in South Carolina," Lynch said.
 "After I saw that and the length of time it took for someone to step forward and find a way to hold services for him, I figured there had to be a better way to go about it."

-Miske's service this Friday will the sixth funeral the home has held for an unclaimed veteran.
+Miske's service on Friday will the sixth funeral the home has held for an unclaimed veteran.

-The funeral home says Miske was born in Chicago, Illinois in 1944.
+The funeral home says Miske was born in Chicago, Illinois, in 1944.
 He was on active duty with the US Navy from 1965 to 1967 and served in the Naval Reserve.

 Miske received both a National Defense Service Medal and a Vietnam Service Medal, according to the funeral home.
 The Vietnam Service Medal was awarded to all members of the armed forces who served in Vietnam between July 3, 1965, and March 28, 1973.